 Introduction: Hand Built Full Range Portable Bluetooth Speaker

 Hii everyone , In this instructable I will be showing you guys how to make a powerful full range portable bluetooth speaker from scratch.
 The reason why I built this is I hate using earphones all the time and I dont like the isolation it provides.
 I always wanted a portable speaker system which I could take to get togethers and parties .It also serves as an awesome entertainment system for your worktable.
-The reason why I decided to hand build one is because building things is my hobby and there was no way i was gonna convince my dad to buy me one ;).
-It gives you the freedom to implement your own design and modifications.
+The reason why I decided to hand build one is because building things is my hobby and the other thing is there was no way I was gonna convince my dad to buy me one ;-).
+Building It yourself also gives you the freedom to implement your own ideas,designs and modifications.

 This portable speaker consist of 6 speakers , two 2 inch 3 watt woofers, two 2 inch 10 watt fullrange speakers and two 1 inch tweeters.The top panel is made up of clear acrylic sheet basically to make it look cooler.The Transparent panel allows you to see the vu meter LEDs and the internal wiring and circuitery.
 An other advantage is that you dont have to drill extra holes to see the lights on the charging modules and other circuits

-This is just a simple sound test which was shot using a smart phone, so the sound in the video might be a bit poorer than how the sounds and I am really sorry about it , I didn't have access to any professional cameras so ended up using my phone camera.
+This is just a simple sound test which was shot using a smart phone, so the sound in the video might be a bit poorer than how it actually sounds , I didn't have access to any professional cameras so ended up using my phone camera.

 1. 2 inch Full range Speakers X 2